Balarama: Texts

-Coins, arts, and epigraphy
+Archeology, coins, arts, and epigraphy

 Balarama was anciently a powerful local deity named Samkarshana, associated with the local cult of the Vrishni heroes in Mathura from around the 4th century BCE.
 The concept of the avatars of Vishnu formed during the Kushan period in the 3rd to 2nd century CE.

 Coins dated to about 185-170 BCE belonging to the Indo-Greek King Agathocles show Balarama's iconography and Greek inscriptions.
 Balarama-Samkarshana is typically shown standing with a gada in his right hand and holding a plough in his left.
 On the other side of these coins is Vāsudeva-Krishna holding the conch and chakra.

 At Chilas II archeological site dated to the first half of 1st-century CE in northwest Pakistan, near Afghanistan border, are engraved two males along with many Buddhist images nearby.
 The larger of the two males hold a plough and club in his two hands.
 The artwork also has an inscription with it in Kharosthi script, which has been deciphered by scholars as Rama-Krsna, and interpreted as an ancient depiction of the two brothers Balarama and Krishna.
 The early Balarama images found in Jansuti (Mathura, Uttar Pradesh) and two at Tumain (Ashoknagar, Madhya Pradesh) are dated to 2nd/1st-century BCE and these show Balarama holding a Hala (plough) and a musala (pestle) in his two hands.

 In all of these early depictions, Balarama-Samkarsana seems to hold a senior position over Vāsudeva-Krishna.
 On the coins of Agathocles of Bactria, Balarama is on the front of the coin (the side with a legend in Greek), whereas Vāsudeva-Krishna is on the reverse (Brahmi side).
 At Chilas, Balarama is shown taller and bigger than Vāsudeva-Krishna.
 The same relationship is also visible in the hierarchy of the Vrishni heroes.

 In some Indian ancient arts and texts, Balarama (Sankarsana) and Krishna (Vasudeva) are two of the five heroes (Pancaviras of the Vrishnis).
 The other three differ by the text.
 In some those are "Pradyumna, Samba and Aniruddha", in others "Anadhrsti, Sarana and Viduratha".
 The 1st-century Mora well inscription near Mathura, dated between 10 and 25 CE, mention the installation of five Vrishni heroes in a stone temple.

 The earliest surviving southeast Asian artwork related to Balarama is from the Phnom Da collection, near Angkor Borei in Cambodia's lower Mekong Delta region.